AzuraCast/AzuraCast/README.md

 ### Supported Web Radio Software

-AzuraCast uses [LiquidSoap](http://liquidsoap.fm/) as an "AutoDJ" to shuffle songs and playlists and provide an always-online radio stream.
-You can connect to LiquidSoap and broadcast your own live events as a DJ as well.
+AzuraCast uses [Liquidsoap](http://liquidsoap.fm/) as an "AutoDJ" to shuffle songs and playlists and provide an always-online radio stream.
+You can connect to Liquidsoap and broadcast your own live events as a DJ as well.

-To broadcast your radio station to the public, AzuraCast supports both of the gold standards in web radio, [IceCast](http://icecast.org/) (v2.4) and [ShoutCast](http://wiki.shoutcast.com/wiki/SHOUTcast_Broadcaster) (v2).
+To broadcast your radio station to the public, AzuraCast supports both of the gold standards in web radio, [Icecast](http://icecast.org/) (v2.4) and [SHOUTcast](http://wiki.shoutcast.com/wiki/SHOUTcast_Broadcaster) (v2).
 You can switch which of these your station uses anytime you want.

 You can also use AzuraCast as a tool for relaying or collecting listener statistics and other data about stations that AzuraCast doesn't manage.